 - Provide tools to assist growers in conducting self-audits of their sprouting facilities and production practices to minimize microbial hazards associated with sprouts

 - Develop training materials that facilitate industry understanding of risks associated with sprouts, current mitigation practices, and implementation of the sprout-related requirements in the upcoming produce safety regulation, when final

 - Serve as a network hub and resource for the sprout industry, buyers, retailers, and federal and state regulatory agencies

 - Develop a technical assistance network for the sprout industry

 - Collaborate with USDA, states, trade associations and land-grant university extension services to provide classroom and distance training and workshops for stakeholders across the U.S.

-The alliance coordinators are Kaiping Deng, PhD, Senior Scientists, Institute for Food Safety and Health, and Annemarie L. Buchholz, PhD, Consumer Safety Officer, Center for Food Safety and Nutrition (CFSAN).
+The alliance coordinators are Jason Wan, PhD, Institute for Food Safety and Health, and Annemarie L. Buchholz, PhD, Consumer Safety Officer, Center for Food Safety and Nutrition (CFSAN).
 The SSA Steering Committee consists of representatives from IIT IFSH, federal and state government agencies, academia, and trade associations.
 Development of subcommittees, governance and structure of the SSA are formed.